donnay/perpetual-sparrow/src/pages/MasterSuiteManual.md

 ---
 title: Kevin's Master Suite Manual
 subtitle: 'Master Suite Manual'
-excerpt: Welcome - here is some helpful information for your stay and please don’t hesitate to contact us at any time if anything is unclear.
+excerpt: Welcome - here is some helpful information for your stay and please don’t hesitate to contact me at any time if anything is unclear.
 template: page
 ---
 <table>